WeLoveSpeed/welovespeed.com/_talks/2021/responsive_rum.md

   video: ~
 en_US:
   title: "Responsive RUM"
+  excerpt: >-
+    A successful performance analysis requires the proper categorization of the collected measurements by device type.
+Overview of the available techniques.
   description: >-
     Categorizing device types by desktop, mobile and tablet no longer works in 2021.